March 21 β 29, 2026 Β· Cape Town & Winelands

 Explore Stellenbosch's historic Cape Dutch architecture.
 Great boutique shops, galleries and cafes.
 The whole town centre is pedestrian-friendly.

 One of the world's greatest Pinotage producers.
 Fourth-generation family estate β a pilgrimage site for SA wine lovers.
-Perfect first tasting in the Winelands.
+Perfect first tasting.

 Wednesday Β· The whole reason you're here!